The Recovery Village Ridgefield Welcome Guide

 There are a variety of treatment programs at The Recovery Village Ridgefield.
 The treatment programs that you participate in will depend on your own personal needs.
 You’ll either move to residential care, partial hospitalization or intensive outpatient care, where you’ll continue treatment.

-Insurance and Your Obligation During Treatment:
+Insurance and Your Obligation During Treatment

 - Your individual benefits plan

-- Length of stay at center
+- Length of stay at the facility

 - Type of services received during treatment

-- Reasonable boarding fees (should you decide to stay with the facility for treatment at outpatient levels of care)
+- Reasonable boarding fees should you decide to stay with the facility for treatment at outpatient levels of care.